 - The mother's wishes for the child;

 Where a birth father acquires PR and the mother has already consented to adoption, and the child has been placed for adoption, (under Section 19, Adoption and Children Act 2002), it is considered that the father has also consented to the placement for adoption.
 However, the birth father can then withdraw his consent, provided he does so before an application has been made to court for an Adoption Order.

 However, where the local authority wish to continue with the adoptive placement, a placement application order must be applied for.
 (Note: where the application is before the court, there is no obligation for the local authority to return the child to either parent).

 As with the mother and birth father without PR, the father's extended family have the same legal position, i.e. it is at the discretion of the local authority as to whether contacting them is appropriate (see Important Note in Section 3, Counselling).

 5. Consent and Competency

-The Local Authority as the Adoption Agency must be sure that the parent or the guardian is competent to give consent.
+The local authority / Adoption Agency must be sure that the parent or the guardian is competent to give consent.

 During the counselling sessions, care should be given to identifying whether the parent(s) are capable of giving consent, especially if there is evidence of: learning disabilities; mental health issues; cultural, ethnic or faith issues; consent being given conditionally, etc.